core-interaction/core-interaction.github.io/topic/javascript/index.md

 We’ll again use `addEventListener` and `querySelector` to listen for clicks, and then modify the [classList](https://developer.mozilla.org/en-US/docs/Web/API/Element/classList) of a *different* element:

-*CLASSLIST EXAMPLE*
+{% include figure.html src='/example/javascript-classlist/demo' height='28rem' caption='Note the [camelCase](https://en.wikipedia.org/wiki/Camel_case) variable names, which is the JavaScript convention.
+Longer, descriptive names will help as your code gets more complex.' %}

-The class can be toggled on any element in your HTML!
+The class can be toggled on any element in your HTML (or often, even just on `body`)! `querySelector` takes *any* CSS selector, even other classes.
+Also you an use `classList.add` and `classList.remove`, if you don’t want the back-and-forth of `classList.toggle`.